Starting the In Vitro Fertilization (IVF) process can be an exciting and nerve-wracking experience for anyone needing help in conceiving a child.

 Many IVF clinics in developed countries have grown into profitable enterprises and the “success rate” of their IVF procedure and reputation are key factors that couples take into account when selecting a clinic.

 Good air quality may be directly related to the success rate of the IVF procedure.
 Several gases or groups of gases have been identified as problematic, including volatile organic compounds (VOCs), aldehydes, formaldehydes, nitrogen oxide and styrene.

 Molecules that are toxic towards human cells are referred to as cytotoxic and cytotoxins can disrupt the external cell membrane or prevent cells from growing and dividing.

-After fertilisation, the single-cell human egg splits from two to four to eight cells.
-The cell division process continues as cells become specialised in form and function.
+After fertilization, the single-cell human egg splits from two to four to eight cells.
+The cell division process continues as cells become specialized in form and function.
 It is during this initial period outside the female body, when the cell count is lowest, that exposure to molecular pollutants (cytotoxins) represents the greatest risk.
 This requires incorporating precautions in the IVF procedure to limit exposure.
 Applying molecular filtration to the clinic air provides an essential protection for the embryo prior to implantation.

 Molecular filtration in building ventilation

-To deal with varying sources of gases, molecular filters can be applied in different locations within the building ventilation system to filter fresh air and treat high concentrations of pollutants from external sources, and to filter recirculation or return air and treat residual trace concentrations of pollutants from internal and external sources.
-To realise the optimum performance from any molecular filter, it is essential to use pre-filters to provide protection from particulate matter.
+To deal with varying sources of gases, molecular filters can be applied in different locations within the building ventilation system to filter fresh air and treat high concentrations of pollutants from external sources, and to filter re-circulation or return air and treat residual trace concentrations of pollutants from internal and external sources.
+To realize the optimum performance from any molecular filter, it is essential to use pre-filters to provide protection from particulate matter.
 The recommended level is min. ePM1 50 percent (ISO 16890) or MERV 13 (ASHRAE 52.2).

 Broad spectrum and targeted adsorption